-The Formula Column and Edit Formula Actions allow you to perform functions on your data, including our custom functions, standard SQLite functions, and the following math functions:
+The Formula Column and Apply Formula Actions allow you to perform functions on your data, including our custom functions, standard SQLite functions, and the following math functions:

 Check out the full list of SQLite functions to see what other transformations are possible.

 If you’re performing a calculation on your data, you’ll often need to round the resulting numbers, which you can do using the

 With your chart open in Visual SQL, click Formula Column above the Result Table, select the Custom formula type, and use the following formula:

 round("Column Name", 2)